Euro Summer Sale Summer Sale 20% OFF France & UK 20% OFF France & UK Send-OFF

 Fun: $500

 Keep in mind this is just a guideline.
-You can definitely find cheaper rent and decrease your living and leisure expenses.
+Your actual costs will depend on where you live and your lifestyle choices.
 However, we always recommend over-budgeting rather than under-budgeting.

 Want to learn more?